On subgroups of semi-abelian varieties defined by difference equations: Notation, preliminary definitions and results

-{\bf Proposition}.
-Let be an exact sequence of groups definable in a model of ACFA.
-Then $B_2$ is modular [resp. stable and stably embedded] if and only if $B_1$ and $B_3$ are modular [resp. stable and stably embedded].
+\begin{prop}\vlabel{sse2} Let be an exact sequence of groups definable in a model of ACFA.
+Then $B_2$ is modular [resp. stable and stably embedded] if and only if $B_1$ and $B_3$ are modular [resp. stable and stably embedded]. \end{prop}

-\sect{\bf Definable subgroups of algebraic groups}
+\section{\bf Definable subgroups of algebraic groups}

 In this chapter we introduce tools used to study definable groups, and give a brief sketch of the description of modular subgroups of abelian varieties.
-The proof in [H] was given in $0$ characteristic, and we indicate what changes need to be made in positive characteristic.
+The proof in \cite{[H]} was given in characteristic $0$, and we indicate what changes need to be made in positive characteristic.
+Please see chapter 4 in \cite{[H]} for more details.